Menchaca vs Cowan: TEA Scores, Homes & What to Know

 What is Menchaca Elementary’s TEA rating?

-Menchaca Elementary received an overall D rating with a score of 69 out of 100 from the Texas Education Agency in 2025.
+Menchaca Elementary received an overall D rating from the Texas Education Agency in 2025, with D ratings in Student Achievement and School Progress and a C in Closing the Gaps.

 What is Cowan Elementary’s TEA rating?

-Cowan Elementary received an overall B rating with a score of 85 out of 100 from the Texas Education Agency in 2025.
+Cowan Elementary received an overall B rating from the Texas Education Agency in 2025, earning B ratings across all three domains (Student Achievement, School Progress, and Closing the Gaps).

 What school district are Menchaca Elementary and Cowan Elementary in?